Chapter 102: Cowmobiles

 Anyway you know the drill.
 Shu marches north through the hills again, Wei pulls in Sima Yi to block them.

 Sima Yi camps by the river, and this time he's one step ahead of Zhuge Liang.
 He sees the Shu forces aiming at a nearby pass, and he realizes, nah, that's a distraction, they're actually gonna come down the river and try to burn us out.
-And he's exactly right this time.
+And he's exactly right.
 So he scores a rare win against Zhuge Liang, and Shu is dealt a heavy blow from the outset.

 But also, Sun Quan randomly asks, hey, who's leading the Shu vanguard?
 When he's informed that Wei Yan is, he just shakes his head, because even HE knows that Wei Yan is going to cause trouble someday.
 There's no narrative purpose for this, just, you know, we have to remind the audience that Wei Yan is bad because you'd never know it from how he's Shu's finest and most loyal officer at this point.